Looking for something? Search Away?

 Anyway, I finally got back on track and discovered that only last year Swedish fashion designer, Naim Josefi had showcased his bespoke steel dress on the catwalks of Stockholm’s fashion week.
 I learned that the designer collaborated with Swedish precision strip steel manufacturers, Voestalpine Precision Strip AB (who might be kinda like a Scandi version of Armstrong Steel??) to create his stunning steel dress.
 Apparently the metal material can be used for various other applications, such as razor blades, scalpels and something called valve flaps.

 A bit more delving revealed that in 2015 Dutch designer, Iris van Herpen fashioned ‘wearable’ clothes from a steel mesh polished in swirls, for a supposedly ready-to-wear collection.
 To wear, where, I’ve absolutely no idea.
 Maybe a fancy dress party, judging by the OTT quality of the actual item.
 Oh, and finally I discovered an Italian company which specialises in the manufacture of metal-infused fabrics.
-Brass wire, stainless steel, pure copper wire, the works, are meticulously woven into materials for dresses to be made out of.
+Brass wire, stainless steel, and pure copper wire, the works, are meticulously woven into materials for dresses to be made out of.